 Our curriculum includes case examples from EXPLORING ISSUES IN OBSTETRICS AND GYNECOLOGIC MEDICAL ETHICS published by the Association of Professors of Gynecology and Obstetrics.
 Perinatal ethical issues are also discussed in our monthly joint neonatal conference with the pediatric department.

 Residents are exposed to a large number of patients in need of psychosexual counseling.
-A psychotherapist is in the clinics for consultation time weekly.
 Our region has a high teenage pregnancy rate and residents develop close relations with many of these young women.
 Our continuity of care system allows for a longitudinal doctor-patient relationship with women of all ages.
 Rape crisis management, domestic violence, stress and sleep disorders are included in our Grand Rounds series and as didactic lecture topics.
 The department uses both internal faculty resources and visiting lecturers to deliver these topics.
 Our department works closely with our behavioral sciences faculty and with counseling services in both hospitals.

 Management of Critically Ill Patients

 Patients requiring intensive care may be managed in the Labor and Delivery area or in the medical or surgical intensive care unit.
 If patients are transferred to the intensive care unit, the residents work directly with the intensive care team.
 Additionally, many of our critical care patients come from the gynecologic oncology service.

 Residents gain first hand knowledge of the utilization of statistical methods as they prepare their own research projects.
 The department conducts a monthly journal club in which residents are expected to critically analyze research methods.
 Epidemiologic studies are frequently included for presentation and faculty members actively participate in the discussion.
 An active journal club is run by residents and faculty and meets monthly.

 Epidemiology of disease as it relates to women's health is a distinct part of our primary care curriculum.